blbadger/blbadger.github.io/input-representation.md

 It has been hypothesized that deep models generalize better because they can be viewed as expressing a program with more steps than shallow models.
 But it is unclear why a program with more intructions would generalize better than a program with fewer, indeed the assumption would be that a more specific program would lead to lower generalization via overfitting because the program would be expected to become more specific to the training data set.
 If we think about functions instead of programs, a more complicated function is more likely to be able to overfit a general training data set, making it unclear what benefit depth would bring to generalization.

-For a typical classification task using deep learning, we seek a model that has approximated some function $p(y | x)$ or else some family of functions out of all possible functions in existence.
+For a typical classification task using deep learning, we seek a model that has approximated some function $p(y \lvert x)$ or else some family of functions out of all possible functions in existence.
 In the context of feedforward neural networks overfitting may be understood as the result of perfect representation of a model on its input, such that the model has simply approximated a (discontinuous) identity function rather than the function or family of functions desired.
 In the feedforward classification setting, an identity function would be the mapping of some input image to a given output such that an arbitrarily small change in the input yields a different output.
 In contrast the desired function one wishes to approximate is usually approximately continuous, existing on some manifold.

 Perfect representation requires that a model be able to pass all the input information to the model's final layer, or else an identity function would not be approximated as many inputs could give one output.
 Common regularizers like weight decay or early stopping act to prevent perfect representation by diminishing a model's capacity to represent the input exactly.